Dog Breeding

 Health testing is the cornerstone of responsible breeding.
 While it requires time, money, and patience (waiting until 24 months for OFA certification), the investment protects the puppies you produce and the families who adopt them.
 Understanding the difference between responsible and backyard breeding helps explain why these tests matter so much.
 By completing appropriate health testing and making informed breeding decisions, you contribute to the long-term health of your breed.
 For an in-depth technical resource, see our comprehensive health testing guide.

-Remember: health testing isn’t about finding “perfect” dogs—it’s about having the information needed to make responsible breeding decisions and being transparent with puppy buyers about your dogs’ health status.
+Remember: health testing isn’t about finding “perfect” dogs.
+It’s about having the information needed to make responsible breeding decisions and being transparent with puppy buyers about your dogs’ health status.
 Once your health testing is complete, our dog breeding for beginners guide walks you through the next steps.
 For guidance on selecting a compatible stud, see our guide to finding a stud dog.

 Find Your Perfect Breeding Match